-Your breakouts are most probably not being caused due to oil, more than likely they are internal, or being caused due to your skin being severely dehydrated.
+Your breakouts are most probably not being caused due to oil, more than likely they are internal, or because your skin is severely dehydrated.

 When your skin is dry and dehydrated, the dead skin cells do not shed, but instead, they build up.
 Oil and dirt get stuck in them and cause blockages in the pores – causing – you guessed it – pimples!

-To avoid this, you need to exfoliate, but most importantly, you need to keep the moisture up to the skin.
+To avoid this, you need to exfoliate, but most importantly, you need to keep the moisture up to your skin.

 Dry and or mature skin